odeliy/markdown_notes_app/README.md

 ## Lessons Learned

-My first project using a lot extra packages, learning more about npm, and understanding how to read the package.json file.
+My first project using a lot of extra packages, learning more about npm, and understanding how to read the package.json file.
 This opened up a whole new world to me about how to effectively use libraries to get polished results quickly.

 This is also the first time I've persisted data using localStorage methods.
-With this came the small complication of using JSON.parse and JSON.stringify to "talk" to the local storage.
+I used JSON.parse and JSON.stringify to "talk" to the local storage.
 I also learned about lazy state initialization and why it would be bad to set the initial state to an "expensive" function.

 ## Potential Future Features